Managing Strategic Competition in Asia

 On November 15, 2017, NBR held a discussion in Washington, D.C., on developing U.S. national security strategies for the Asia-Pacific to mark the release of the seventeenth volume in the Strategic Asia series: Strategic Asia 2017-18: Power, Ideas, and Military Strategy in the Asia-Pacific.
 Watch the video and read a summary of the event below.

-National Security Strategies of Asia’s Major Powers
+PANEL ONE: National Security Strategies of Asia’s Major Powers

 Ashley J. Tellis, Carnegie Endowment for International Peace